-- e) Employment should be by private contract between employee and employer, and membership of any association of either employees or employers should be entirely voluntary; - Foreign investment should be restricted only if an investment threatens national security; - g) Trade should be free of tariffs and non-tariff barriers other than those necessary for national security and biosecurity; - h) Pollution and natural resources should be managed with free-market solutions such as polluter-pays and tradable quotas; - i) Wherever possible, conservation measures should be undertaken by private means rather than by government programmes; - j) Every child should be allocated an education account through which they may direct all taxpayer education funding to their choice of public or private provider; - k) Welfare entitlements other than for sickness and disability should be time-limited and thereafter should be in the form of managed assistance.
+- e) Employment should be by private contract between employee and employer, and membership of any association of either employees or employers should be entirely voluntary. - f) Foreign investment should be restricted only if an investment threatens national security. - g) Trade should be free of tariffs and non-tariff barriers other than those necessary for national security and biosecurity. - h) Pollution and natural resources should be managed with free-market solutions such as polluter-pays and tradable quotas. - i) Wherever possible, conservation measures should be undertaken by private means rather than by government programmes. - j) Welfare entitlements, other than for sickness and disability, should be time-limited and thereafter should be in the form of managed assistance.